What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 Also, Hina doll decoration workshops will be held in various places,

-It would be a good experience for parents and children to participate together.
+It would be a great experience for parents and children to participate together.

 Trends for 2025 include an increase in sustainable Hina dolls and eco-friendly events.

-Through these events that the whole family can participate in,
+Through these events that families can participate in,

-Come experience a new way to enjoy Hinamatsuri by incorporating traditional and modern elements.
+Come experience a new way to enjoy Hinamatsuri, incorporating traditional and modern elements.

 8. Enjoy Hinamatsuri in a modern way!
 Recommended decoration items

 Customize your Hinamatsuri.
-See all Hinamatsuri decorations, tapestries, and flower decorations.
+See all Hina dolls, tapestries, and flower decorations.

-In recent years, a modern style of enjoying Hinamatsuri has been gaining attention.
+In recent years, modern styles of celebrating Hinamatsuri have been gaining attention.

 In addition to traditional Hina dolls, decorations that incorporate modern interior design and art are popular.

-In particular, simple and stylish modern Hina dolls and display stands made of wood or acrylic are popular among urban households.
+In particular, simple and stylish modern Hina dolls and display stands made of wood or acrylic are popular, especially among urban households.

-Additionally, modern presentations using digital art and projection mapping have been gaining attention in recent times.
+Additionally, modern productions using digital art and projection mapping have been gaining attention recently.

 By incorporating modern Hinamatsuri decoration items,